techiediaries/techiediaries/_posts/2020/laravel/2020-09-21-laravel-8-rest-api-crud-mysql.md

 image: "images/content/php.png"
 excerpt: "Throughout this tutorial for beginners you'll learn to use Laravel 8 - the latest version of one of the most popular PHP frameworks - to create a CRUD web application with a MySQL database from scratch starting with the installation of Composer (PHP package manager) to implementing and serving your application." tags : [php , laravel, laravel-6-tutorials-and-examples, mysql]
-date: 2020-09-20
+date: 2020-09-21
 ---

-Throughout this tutorial for beginners you'll learn to use Laravel 8 - the latest version of one of the most popular PHP frameworks - to create a CRUD web application with a MySQL database and Bootstrap 4 styles from scratch and step by step starting with the installation of Composer (PHP package manager) to implementing and serving your application.
+Throughout this tutorial for beginners you'll learn to use Laravel 8 - the latest version of one of the most popular PHP frameworks - to create a REST API CRUD web application with a MySQL database and Bootstrap 4 styles from scratch and step by step starting with the installation of Composer (PHP package manager) to implementing and serving your application.

 This tutorial is updated from our [Laravel 6/7 tutorial](https://www.techiediaries.com/laravel/php-laravel-7-6-tutorial-crud-example-app-bootstrap-4-mysql-database)

+## Creating our Laravel 8 CRUD REST API

+Before implementing our Laravel 8 REST API CRUD application, let's see the prerequisites that we'll need to have for this tutorial.

-## Prerequisites
+### Prerequisites

 This tutorial assumes you have PHP and MySQL installed on your system.
 Follow the instructions for your operating system to install both of them.